sjang1594/sjang1594/README.md

 In the past:
 - developed the Scenario Runner Desktop Application based on the ASAM OpenSCENARIO.
 - ported Scenario Runner to Unreal Engine 5.3 [Done]

+Currently:
-- Currently Working on Realistic RADAR Sensor
+- Working on Realistic RADAR & LiDAR Sensor
 - The lists shown below are what I am currently working on
   1. Beam Pattern on MIMO Array
   2. Range-Doppler Map
   3. FMCW RADAR Design
+  4. Ray Tracing

 ### Research Interests
 - Robotics & Computer Graphics (3D Reconstruction, VR/AR)